-Financial statements and annual reports will be available after the Fund has completed a fiscal year of operations.
-When available, you may request a copy of the Fund's annual report at no charge by calling 1-800-617-0004 or through the Fund's website at www.etf.grizzle.com.
+The Fund's audited financial statements, accompanying notes and report of the independent registered public accounting firm appearing in the Fund's annual Certified Shareholder Report for the fiscal period ended July 31, 2024, are incorporated herein by reference.
+You may request a copy of the Fund's annual report at no charge by calling 1-800-617-0004 or through the Fund's website at www.etf.grizzle.com.